1807383320/btex-api-demos/README.md

 The btex.com exchange APIs consists of the apis for public datas and apis for trading operations.

-btex.com also support Perpetual contract exchange.
+btex.com also lists Perpetual contract pairs.
 You can find the APIs here.
 [Perpetual contract APIs](https://github.com/btex-dev/btex-api-demos/tree/master/btex-mx-api-docs)

 ## The Domain List